Cold Mountain poster

 Narrative Framework

-This structural analysis employs systematic plot point analysis that identifies crucial turning points.
+This structural analysis employs a 15-point narrative structure framework that maps key story moments.
 By mapping Cold Mountain against these established plot points, we can identify how Anthony Minghella utilizes or subverts traditional narrative conventions.
 The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish Cold Mountain within the adventure genre.

 Anthony Minghella's Structural Approach